 Best Noise Cancelling Headphones and Earbuds

 In a world of noisy construction traffic, screaming children and loud talkers, the best present you can give (or receive) is the gift of peace and quiet.
 While you might not be able to afford tickets to a desert island, a pair of active noise-cancelling headphones is the next best thing.
 They're great for playing your favorite tunes while keeping the outside world at bay.
 And with an average 15 hours of battery life, they're perfect for long trips.
+If you're looking for near-absolute silence, we recommend the Bose QuietComfort 35 IIs with its best-in-class ANC or the Sennheiser HD 4.50 BTNC if you're on a bit of a budget.

 But with a glut of ANC headphones on the market, how do you choose the right pair?
 Tom's Guide is here to help you select the best set, just in time to muffle the sound of rush-hour traffic.
 Whatever your tastes or budget, here are the best active noise-cancelling headphones available.